steelsojka/pears.nvim/README.md

 # pears.nvim
 Auto pair plugin for neovim

 This is still very much a work in progress...
-I would recommend not using it.
-At the time of writing this plugin is less than 48 hours old.
+APIs may break at various times.
+Features you would expect may still in development.

 Features
 --------